d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 where we can write any vector in our space as a weighted sum of these *basis vectors*.

-Let us draw what happens when we use the specific matrix
+Let's draw what happens when we use the specific matrix

 $$
 \mathbf{A} = \begin{bmatrix}